akka/akka/akka-docs/src/main/paradox/java/remoting-artery.md

 @@@ note

-In this version (@version@) the flight-recorder is disabled by default because there is no automatic file name and path calculation implemented to make it possible to reuse the same file for every restart of the same actor system without clashing with files produced by other systems (possibly running on the same machine).
+In this version ($akka.version$) the flight-recorder is disabled by default because there is no automatic file name and path calculation implemented to make it possible to reuse the same file for every restart of the same actor system without clashing with files produced by other systems (possibly running on the same machine).
 Currently, you have to set the path and file names yourself to avoid creating an unbounded number